-An earlier version of this work [25] explores the design space of bus-based connections in a limited way by using several simplifying architectural assumptions.
-In this work, we perform a much more extensive search of the entire architectural design space to much accurately determine the most area-efficient values of several important architectural parameters including the best granularity of the bus-based connections.
-An analytical analysis is also performed to determine the maximum theoretical benefit of busbased connections on FPGA routing.
+An early version of this paper appeared in [25].
+This work augments that work with the addition of an extended analytical section and additional analysis on the experimental results.
+Another closely related work in [26] explores the design space of bus-based connections in a limited way by using several simplifying architectural assumptions.
+In this work, we perform a much more extensive search of the entire architectural design space to more accurately determine the most area efficient